 The Board provides information to a broad spectrum of individuals and organizations (such as, but not limited to, the Congress, other federal agencies, state and local governments, consumer and community groups, researchers and academics, financial institutions regulated by the Federal Reserve System, the media, and the general public), hereafter referred to as the public.

-Following are examples of information disseminated by the Board covered by the guidelines:
+Following are examples of information disseminated simultaneously to the public by the Board covered by the guidelines: